-This page was originally published on 3 December 2020.
-It was updated on 20 April 2021 at 10.55am.
+This page was last updated on 13 July 2021 at 3pm.
 This advice is updated as new information becomes available.

 Am I currently eligible for the vaccine?

 There are different vaccination timetables depending on where you live.
 Most people with Parkinson’s, and their carers, should have been contacted about their vaccination by now.

 Find out about the roll out, and how to book your vaccination, where you live:

 Between 3 and 12 weeks after your first vaccine, you'll be invited for your second dose.
 It is important that you have this vaccine to boost your protection against coronavirus.
 You will have 2 doses of the same vaccine.

 I'm a carer for someone with Parkinson's.
 When will I get my vaccine?

 If you provide regular unpaid care or support for someone with Parkinson’s, you may be eligible for the vaccination now, regardless of your age.

 If you care for someone with Parkinson’s, find out about vaccination arrangements where you live: